libremfg/rhize-docs/content/how-to/work-calendars/about-calendars-and-overrides.md

     identifier: about-work-calendars
 ---

-Work calendars represent planned and unplanned downtime in your operation.
+Work calendars represent planned downtime in your operation.
 They provide helpful abstractions for activities such as scheduling and performance analysis.
 The Rhize API represents calendars through a `workCalendar` entity and this calendar's associated definitions and entries.